-Because the payment date is a contractual term, failure to comply is tantamount to a breach of contract, which opens you up to an additional legal claim in a county court.
+An employee’s wage payment date should be stated within the employment contract.
+Failure to comply with this contractual term would therefore be tantamount to a breach of contract.
 Employees can sue their employers if they believe there has been a breach of their employment contract, such claims can result in compensation payments upwards of £25,000.

-What is classed as ‘wages’ for the purposes of paying employees’ wages late?
+What are classed as ‘wages’ for the purposes of paying employees’ wages late?

 The most common types of payment that be claimed in an employment tribunal or county court classed as ‘wages’ are:

 - Holiday pay